vic-ma/howtodismantle.github.io/_posts/2025-02-21-DIY-Guide-Transform-Your-Peakboard-Box-into-an-MQTT-Server .md

 ## Build the Peakboard app

 For the MQTT source, we choose `localhost` as the MQTT broker address.
 So when the Peakboard application is running, the broker can always be reached as `localhost`.
-Furthermore, we subscribe to the MQTT node where the Shelly button is submitting its events to.
+We also subscribe to the MQTT node where the Shelly button is submitting its events to.

 ![image](/assets/2025-02-21/060.png)

-The rest of the application displays the current status of the MQTT server and also the incoming JSON string sent by the button.
+The rest of the application displays the current status of the MQTT server and the JSON string sent by the button.

 ![image](/assets/2025-02-21/070.png)